raed1337/Quantum-bug-study/README.md

 # Quantum-bug-study
-Study of the bug charateristics in the quantum ecosystem
+This repository is a companion page for the following paper Study of the bug charateristics in the quantum ecosystem.

+This paper is implemented in python language with jupyter notebook.